moody/Waffle/README.md

 ### Component

-Every component, whether returned by `Waffle:Flex()`, `AddChild`, `AddRow`, `AddColumn`, `AttachComponent`, `Detach`, `GetChild`, or `GetChildren`, shares the same shape, `WaffleFlexComponent`.
+Every component, whether returned by `Waffle:Flex()`, `AddChild`, `AddRow`, `AddColumn`, `AttachComponent`, `Detach`, `FindByKey`, or `GetChildren`, shares the same shape, `WaffleFlexComponent`.
 Whether a node has children is a fact about it, not a fixed type, so every method below works the same regardless of whether the node it's called on currently has any.

 ```lua
 local component = Waffle:Flex(node)